 Cited reports that have moved, disappeared, or been updated.
 A 404 on your source link means your claim is unverifiable.

 Data that was accurate at publish but has shifted since.
-Market share changes, pricing updates, adoption rates move — your content should too.
+Market share, pricing, and adoption rates move.
+Your content should too.

 Enter any blog post URL.
 We fetch the page, extract the text, and identify every data point, statistic, and time-referenced claim.